Copyright © 2014 by SUNY Oneonta

 The Office of Health Education is a division of Student Health Services at SUNY Oneonta and is dedicated to fostering a campus climate that promotes low-risk choices, harm reduction, social norming and disease prevention.
 The Office of Health Education encourages students to work toward optimal wellness through the following services:

 Wellness Outreach Programs: The Office of Health Education offers a variety of outreach program that include: Wellness Series Events, Health Awareness Weeks, workshops and presentations for Residence Halls, campus clubs, organizations and/or athletic teams and a monthly health newsletter.
 Programs include but are not limited to the following topics: dimensions of wellness, sexuality, alcohol and other drugs, tobacco, nutrition and exercise, relationships, body image, eating disorders, contraception, sexually transmitted infections including HIV/AIDS, sexual assault, relationship violence, grief and loss, stress management, diversity and violence.
 Smoking cessation support is also available to students through this office.

 Peer Health Education: The peer education group, C.H.O.I.C.E.S.
 (Choosing Healthier Options in a College Environment Successfully), exists on campus to help promote wellness issues for the entire campus community.
-CHOICES is one of the component groups of the Oneonta Peer Educator Network (OPEN).
-All OPEN members receive peer educator training based on the model developed by the nationally recognized Bacchus Network.
-Interested students should contact the health educator at 436-3540.
+Interested students should contact the Health Educator at 436-3540.

 Internships: Students have the opportunity to earn one to three credits working with the Office of Health Education.
 Internships can focus on specific health topics or provide a broader view of health promotional activities on the college campus.